apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### October 15th, 2019: Apache Jackrabbit Oak 1.6.18 released
+Jackrabbit Oak 1.6.18 is a patch release that contains fixes and improvements over the previous 1.6.x release.
+See the [downloads](downloads.html#oak1.6) page for more details.

 #### October 10th, 2019: Apache Jackrabbit 2.19.5 released
 Apache Jackrabbit 2.19.5 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the